-Not many people have that kind of extra room for things in the boot or a storage cubby, and it’s true that most vehicles are way more reliable now than they were a generation ago.
+Not many people have that kind of extra room for Products in the boot or a storage cubby, and it’s true that most vehicles are way more reliable now than they were a generation ago.
 Still, it’s not a good idea to get too smug about that kind of thing, because you never know when you might end up in a pinch someplace and wishing you had this or that specific item.

-We’ve put together a list of things you can easily fit in a trouble bag and stash in some out-of-the-way place in your vehicle.
+We’ve put together a list of products you can easily fit in a trouble bag and stash in some out-of-the-way place in your vehicle.
 Hopefully, you won’t need them, but it’s better to have them and not need them than the other way around!

 - Jack: A jack is something you might take for granted in a vehicle, but the scissors jack that’s included with most new cars is bulky and not much fun to use.
 A bottle jack is a lot more compact and can get your vehicle off the ground a lot more quickly, provided you’re jacking it up at a safe jack point on the frame.
 As always, be safe and never get under a vehicle that’s only supported by a jack!
 Also, make sure you’ve got the lug wrench too, the jack won’t do you much good without it.